MeiAnd/BeCode_Exercises/Windows/README.md

 Taps are external sources of Homebrew formulae, casks and/or external commands.
 They can be created by anyone to provide their own formulae, casks and/or external commands to any Homebrew user.

 ### Troubleshooting with chntpw
-External solution for Appple M2
+External solution for Apple M2

 GitHub repository :